1. Introduction to SOPS

 ...(omitted)

-3 SOPS with HashiCorp Vault
+3. SOPS with HashiCorp Vault

 3.1 A Short Introduction to Vault

 If you don't know HashiCorp Vault, at its core it is a secrets manager, but it can do much more, including encryption management.
-Typical use cases include secrets management, encryption services, key management, etc. It's an open-source project you can run yourself in your own infrastructure; HashiCorp also provides a cloud-based service.
+Typical use cases include secrets management, encryption services, key management, etc. It's an open-source project you can run in your infrastructure; HashiCorp also provides a cloud-based service.

 3.2 Set up a Local Vault for Testing

-For the SOPS tutorial, we will set up a local Vault service for testing, and the quickest way to do so is using Docker:
+For the SOPS tutorial, we will set up a local Vault service for testing, and the quickest way to do so is by using Docker:

 docker run -d -p8200:8200 vault:1.2.0 server -dev -dev-root-token-id=toor